Find more garden information

 Summerweight fabric forms a barrier between insects and susceptible plants.
 Because the covers are thin, they don't trap as much heat.

-Summerweight Fabric is a featherweight garden cover that does not trap as much heat as the All-Purpose Garden Fabric and can be used all season long to defend your crops against birds, insects, and the spread of insect-borne diseases.
+Summerweight Fabric is a lightweight garden cover that does not trap as much heat as the All-Purpose Garden Fabric and can be used all season to defend your crops against birds, insects, and the spread of insect-borne diseases.
 It transmits up to 85 percent of available sunlight and will not block rain or overhead irrigation.
 This cover should not be used for frost protection.

 GardenQuilt is a thicker version of our All-Purpose Fabric, consisting of polypropylene fibers that transmit 60 percent of available light.
 GardenQuilt provides excellent frost protection (down to 24 degrees F.).
 The thick fabric is ideal for extending the growing season into early spring and late fall, or for insulating strawberries, herbs, perennials, small fruits, and other tender landscape plants all winter long.